 - Debian 9 or higher

 - SUSE Linux Enterprise Server 12 or higher

 Minimum kernel version 3.10.0-327

 fanotifykernel option must be enabled

-Running Microsoft Defender ATP for Linux side by side with other
+Running Defender for Endpoint for Linux side by side with other

 fanotify-based security solutions is not supported.
 It can lead to unpredictable results, including hanging the operating system.

 The solution currently provides real-time protection for the following file system types: